 The information in the following table is based on the contractual maturities of individual loans, including loans that may be subject to renewal at their contractual maturity.
 Renewal of these loans is subject to review and credit approval, as well as modification of terms upon maturity.
 Actual repayments of loans may differ from the maturities reflected below because borrowers have the right to prepay obligations with or without prepayment penalties.
-The following tables summarize the loan maturity distribution by type and related interest rate characteristics at June 30, 2023:
+The following tables summarize the loan maturity distribution by type and related interest rate characteristics excluding deferred loan origination costs at September 30, 2023: